contentful/forma-36/MIGRATION.md

 </FormControl>
 ```

-For more detailed information and examples, check our [documentation](https://v4.f36.contentful.com/components/form-control/).
+For more detailed information and examples, see our [documentation](https://v4-forma-36.netlify.app/components/form-control/).

 ##### How to migrate your Field components

-To migrate your `Field` components to v4, run the following [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod):
-To migrate your Field components to v4, run the following codemod:
+To migrate your Field components to v4, run the following [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod):

 `npx @contentful/f36-codemod`

-NOTE: If you run this command for the first time it will install the package in the npm cache so you would need to go ahead and run it again.
+Note: When running this command for the first time it installs the package in the NPM cache.
+Make sure you run it again.

 The codemods that must be run: `v4-checkbox`, `v4-radio`, `v4-select`, and `v4-text-field`.